Happy777Support/Happy777-technical-support/README.md

 or

-**Comments under the Appstore:** I will read your review on App carefully and make gai jin
+**Comments under the Appstore:** I will read your comments on the App carefully and make improvements